noise-lab/research-course/README.md

-Nick and Alex created this site in Fall 2013 to add blog post material to the course content that already existed, to make the research advice and course exercises digestible for a broader audience.
+Nick and Alex created this site in Fall 2013 to add blog post material to the course content that already existed, to make the research advice and course docs/exercises digestible for a broader audience.

 We are working on adding all of the content to this site.
 Meanwhile, please also feel free to peruse some of the previous course offerings